Ice Trail

 Signposted in two languages, the route allows for discovering some of the most important testimonies of ice production activities.

-The trekking route can be visited independently or with a registered GAE (Environmental Excursion Guide).
+The trekking route can be visited independently or with a Environmental Hiking Guide.

 Suitable mountain apparel is recommended.